rshtishi/payroll/eureka-server/README.md

 		</dependency>
 ```

-After the Maven dependencies have been defined, you need to tell the eureka service where to contact the *configuration server*.
-We have configured the application name for the service, the application profile, and the URI to connect to a configuration server in the ```bootstrap.properties``` file.
+After the Maven dependencies have been defined, you need to tell the *Eureka Server* service where to contact the *Configuration Server*.
+We have configured the application name for the service, the application profile, and the URI to connect to a *Configuration Server* in the ```bootstrap.properties``` file.
 Below it is the configuration information:

 ```
 spring.application.name=eureka